-23.1 The Staff H & S committee meet twice termly; this includes staff representatives and will be how we consult formally with staff in health & safety matters.
+23.1 The H & S committee meets termly; this includes staff representatives and members of the SLT and Executive Team.
+Staff are encouraged to report any concerns or make any suggestions via the DFoa nd Head of Compliance.
 New points of regulation are sent out to staff via the Intranet and announcements will be repeated at the weekly briefing or during Inset day training.
+Any major changes are subject to staff communication and consultation, as appropriate.